-Plot holders are expected to cultivate at least 25% of their plot in the first year, and increase by 25% each year reaching at least 75% after three years of tenanting their plot.
+Plot holders are expected to cultivate at least 25% of their plot in the first year and increase the cultivated area by 25% each year to reach at least 75% after three years of tenanting their plot.

 - Annual crops, including cut flowers and green manures.

 - Trees and perennials providing they are well maintained and weeded.
 (Trees must not be allowed to grow higher than 12’ (3.6m)).
 Members may, subject to national laws, grow any variety of plant except standard trees.
 Tree sizes we allow: M27, M9, M26, MM111, M116.